yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/padraic.md

 *   4: Developer has a highly detailed iteration map, sophisticated organization in their tracker tool, and exceptional Git workflow
 *   3: Developer uses an iteration map to plan project scope, breaks down broad features into granular tasks, and exercises good Git workflow (e.g., feature branches, descriptive commits, incremental PRs)
-*   2: Developer has a mental vision for the project iterations, shows some use of a tracker tool, and uses Git effectively
+**   2: Developer has a mental vision for the project iterations, shows some use of a tracker tool, and uses Git effectively **   -- The scope of the project changed in the middle and I wasn't able to connect all the pieces.
 *   1: Developer shows little evidence of project planning and management

 ### 2. Completion & Pace

 *   4: Developer delivers the stories they committed to before starting the sprint
-*   3: Developer plans stories ahead of sprint and makes some scope adjustments along the way
-*   2: Developer implements very little of the planned sprint
+*   3: Developer plans stories ahead of sprint and makes some scope adjustments along the way **   2: Developer implements very little of the planned sprint ** --There are many pieces, but they didn't come together into a final application.
 *   1: Developer does not plan or complete sprint

 ### 3. Implementation Quality